runicscribe/worldbuilding-docs/dae-machina/culture/peoples/sprites.md

 [Still not finalized]

 Sprites are 4 to 6-inch tall humanoids with insectlike wings.
-There are three major sprite sup-races, which are primarily distingushed by their wings (and coloration):
+There are three major sprite phenotypes, which are primarily distingushed by their wings (and coloration):

 * Butterfly/moth winged (coloquially refered to as faeries)
 * Dragonfly-winged